Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 This will help you identify areas you are weak in to study further.
 Cannot stress enough this is not supposed to be easy but with time you will pick up the patterns.
 Force yourself to try until you fail then if you can't get it after 20-30 minutes use the hints and then if that fails look up videos of the solution and follow the code step by step.

 ### Debugger
 Underrated but recommend using your debugger in your editor to go step by step in your functions to understand the algorithms / data structures at a deeper level.
 I use vscode for my editor and the debugger works fine.
+This really helped if you are stuck on Recursion / Backtracking Algorithms.

 ## Backend Framework

 ### HTML/CSS
 If you have the fundamentals of programming taking the FCC 12 hours HTML/CSS course will give you everything you need to start developing your own apps and projects.
-Here is the link:
+Here is the link: https://www.youtube.com/watch?v=mU6anWqZJcc

 ### Django
 1) After some reserach it came down to Django vs Flask.
-I started with Flask because it was easier but then I realized if you took the time to learn Django the whole framework would force you to have a deeper understanding of everything that goes into Web Development where Flask you would have to choose to add it in.
+I started with Flask because it was easier but then I realized if you took the time to learn Django the whole framework would force you to have a deeper understanding of Web Development.
+Where in Flask it is easy to overlook things.
-2) I took a FCC to learn Django it also taught some Software Design Principles recommend it.
+2) I took a FCC to learn Django it also taught some Software/ Web Development Fundamental recommend it.
 Then also paired it with a Udemy course. https://www.youtube.com/watch?v=o0XbHvKxw7Y
 4) Start building out your projects.
 Start with easy stuff, blog posts, to-do apps and your personal website.
 If you need a personal website I can plan on posting the code for mine on Github.

 After you got the basics down, definitely compelte the https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website